 Moreover, Figure 2 shows that the high-minus-low portfolio returns are stable over time and not concentrated in any specific period.
-In the subperiod from July 1963 to December 1990, the average monthly high-minus-low portfolio returns are 0.897% (t=6.43) on the equal-weighted basis and 0.780% (t=3.64) on the value-weighted basis, respectively.
-The average returns are even higher in the second subperiod, from January 1991 to December 2018: 1.260% (t=5.15) on the equal-weighted basis and 1.036% (t=3.86) on the value-weighted basis, respectively.
+In Figure 3, we report the results for two subperiods.
+In the subperiod from July 1963 to December 1990, the average monthly high-minus-low portfolio returns are 0.897% (t = 6.43) on the equal-weighted basis and 0.780% (t = 3.64) on the value-weighted basis, respectively.
+The average returns are even higher in the second subperiod, from January 1991 to December 2018: 1.260% (t = 5.15) on the equal-weighted basis and 1.036% (t = 3.86) on the value-weighted basis, respectively.
 In contrast, book-to-market fails to predict returns post-1990 (Asness, Frazzini, Israel, and Moskowitz, 2015).
 Arnott, Harvey, Kalesnik, and Linnainmaa (2019) report that high book-to-market stocks have underperformed low book-to-market stocks from July 2007 by a more than 30% drawdown.
-In contrast, high COP/P stocks outperform low COP/P stocks from July 2007 by 1.207% (t=3.60) per month on the equal-weighted basis and 0.935% (t=2.46) on the value-weighted basis, respectively.
+In untabulated results, we show, in contrast to book-to-market, high COP/P stocks outperform low COP/P stocks from July 2007 by 1.207% (t=3.60) per month on the equal-weighted basis and 0.935% (t=2.46) on the value-weighted basis, respectively.

 The return spread between the two extreme COP/P decile portfolios is robust to the factor model adjustments.
 The CAPM alphas are 1.146% (t = 8.14) and 1.062% (t = 6.41) per month for the equal-weighted and value-weighted portfolios, respectively.
 The CAPM adjustment increases the alphas by about 0.10% per month for both the equal-weighted and value-weighted portfolios.
 The Fama-French three factors and the momentum factor do not explain much of the return spread.
-The Fama-French five-factor alphas of the high-minus-low portfolio are 0.692% (t = 5.69) and 0.628% (t = 4.33) per month for the equal-weighted and value-weighted portfolios, respectively.
-This model explains about one-third of the
+The Fama-French five-factor alphas of the high-minus-low portfolio are 0.692% (t = 5.69) and 0.628% (t = 4.33) per month for the equal-weighted portfolios, respectively.10 This model explains about one-third of the raw return spread.
+The q-factor, mispricing-factor, and behavioral-factor models perform similarly, and all leave a significant part of the return spread unexplained.11